bloominstituteoftechnology/Computer-Architecture-C/FAQ.md

 `-1 * 98273 * 10 ^ -3 == -98.273`

-Basically the exponent tells us how to left (if it's negative) or right (if it's positive) to shift the decimal.
+Basically the exponent tells us how to left (if it's negative) or right (if it's positive) to shift the decimal point.

 It works exactly the same way in binary (base 2):